 If we make a picture with the values multiplied with time, this result appears:

 This gives a clear view on where the Hadley cell looses it’s energy to space.
-And as I expected, only a small part is radiated from the tropopause!
-Most is radiated from 1 to 10 km, since both blue lines have to be added.
+And as I expected, only a small part (app.
+30%) is radiated from the tropopause!
+Most is radiated to space from 1 to 10 km, peaking between 1,5 and 5 km.

 Clouds in the fireworks model